AI-FirstCreativeProductionWorkflow

 The Solution

-I built a creative operations system with Airtable as the main platform, supported by Slack and Institutional Mailing.
-The entire process — from intake to delivery — is now structured, automated, and visible.
+A creative operations system built on Airtable, supported by Slack and Institutional Mailing.
+Intake to delivery — structured, automated, visible.

 Execution

-I built the entire Airtable architecture and automation logic myself.
-Then I ran two tracks simultaneously:
+I built the entire Airtable architecture and automation logic, then ran two tracks.

-Internal — Onboarding sessions for Marketing and Growth teams, documentation shared across the whole company, feedback collection, and two major iterations based on how people were actually using it. v1 was intake and assignment. v2 added the AI validation layer and the executive dashboard after seeing that the biggest gap wasn't speed — it was visibility.
+Internal: onboarding for Marketing and Growth, company-wide docs, and two iterations — v1 was intake and assignment; v2 added the AI validation layer and the executive dashboard, once it was clear the real gap wasn't speed.
+It was visibility.

-Organizational — I presented the system to executives as a performance visibility tool.
-That shifted how Marketing was seen — from a reactive service that was hard to measure, to a structured operation with clear metrics.
+Organizational: I pitched the system to executives as a performance-visibility tool — shifting Marketing from a hard-to-measure service to a structured operation with metrics.

-The system wasn't something we launched once and moved on from.
-We treated it like a product: versioned, iterated, and improved based on real feedback.
+We treated it like a product: versioned, iterated, improved on real feedback.

 System Rollout